Vyral/will-cook/_posts/2021-03-03-the-advantages-&-disadvantages-of-a-prelisting-inspection.md

 **2.** You may find previously unknown issues in the home that you didn’t anticipate having to address or disclose.

 **3.** There are disclosure requirements regarding the findings in the inspection report.
 In California, we have very strict disclosure laws, and sometimes an inspection report will identify problems that read much worse than they actually are.
-Regardless, you’ll be obligated to disclose all of those issues, and the easiest way to do that is share the inspection report with any potential buyers.
+Regardless, you’ll be obligated to disclose all of those issues, and the easiest way to do that is to share the inspection report with any potential buyers.

 If you’re trying to decide whether to do a pre-listing inspection or not, give me a call and I’d be happy to discuss your situation.
 If you have any other real estate questions, feel free to reach out to me as well.
 I’d love to hear from you!